UConn Huskies men's basketball: 2023–24 Season: 'Back-to-Back', 6th NCAA Title

 Despite losing two of its top scorers in Hawkins and Sanogo to the NBA, UConn entered the 2023–24 season ranked No. 6 in the preseason AP Top 25 poll.
 The team gained a 5-star recruit in point guard Stephon Castle as well as future First-Team All-Big East transfer Cam Spencer.
 Donovan Clingan became the starting center for the team and averaged 13 points per game throughout the season.
 The Huskies reached No. 4 in the AP after starting 7–0 and winning the Empire Classic championship at Madison Square Garden.
 On November 28, 2023, UConn won its 24th straight non-conference game by double digits, setting a new NCAA record.
-The team lost its first non-conference game in 624 days at No. 5 Kansas on December 1, 2023, falling 69–65.
+The team lost its first non-conference game in 624 days at No. 5 Kansas on December 1, 2023.
 The Huskies rebounded from the loss four days later with an 87–76 win over No. 9 North Carolina in the Jimmy V Classic.
 Coach Dan Hurley led UConn to a program-best 18 wins in Big East conference play, earning the Huskies their first Big East regular season title since 2006 and their 11th overall, a conference record.
 As the No. 1 seed in the Big East tournament, UConn defeated the No. 9 seed Xavier 87–60 in the quarterfinals and then defeated the No. 5 seed St. Johns 95–90 in the semifinals to advance to their first Big East championship game since 2011.
 The following day, the Huskies defeated the No. 3 seed Marquette 73–57 in the championship game to win their first Big East championship since 2011 and eighth overall.